sebastian-software/edge/packages/edge-jest/readme.md

-# Centralized Jest Configuration
+# Centralized Jest Configuration Preset

 ## Features

 - Supports CSS Modules using `identity-obj-proxy`.
-- Mocks all asset file requirements for e.g. images, fonts, ...
+- Mocks all asset file requirements for e.g. images, fonts, graphql files, ...
 - Includes a mock for the native `fetch()` method.
 - Polyfills `requestAnimationFrame()` which is required by React v16.
+- Configures Date constructors to return a static data which is very helpful for snapshot testing.
+- Integrates a mock for HTML5 canvas so that API calls does not throw inside NodeJS (via JSDOM).

 ## Excludes for Coverage

-- Excludes typical *Edge Platform* based application glue code files e.g. `Application.js` and `State.js`.
+- Excludes typical *Edge Platform* based application glue code files e.g. `Application.js`, `State.js` and `Init.js`.
-- Excludes *Webpack* and *Prepublish* entry points.
+- Excludes *Webpack* and generic bundling/package entry points.
 - Excludes *Storybook* stories following the `.story.js` naming convention.
-- Excludes *Jest* tests following the `.test.js` naming convention.
+- Excludes *Jest* tests following the `.test.js` naming convention or being placed inside a `__tests__` folder.

 ## Usage